run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

 Per environment, the creating user (either Researcher or administrator) is allowed to set the command running in the container.
 This command will be visible in the workspace creation form, although it won't be editable (e.g. command python).
 In addition, the researcher can add arguments that can be edited upon creating a workspace using this environment.
 Same goes for environment variables, which can be added to the environments, but those can be edited in the workspace creation form.

-Note: the value of an environment variable can be left empty for the data scientist to fill in upon workplace creation.
+Note: the value of an environment variable can be left empty for the researcher to fill in upon workplace creation.

 Few example: